ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 In this example, ORY Hydra runs HTTP instead of
 HTTPS.
 This simplifies the application.
 In a production scenario, HTTPS and more secure values would be used.

-You may have noticed that there are two exposed ports, 9000 and 9001.
-The former (9000) serves API requests coming from the public internet (e.g. `/oauth2/auth`, `/oauth2/token`) while the latter (9001) serves administrative API requests which should not be available to the public internet, unless you intentionally decide to expose them.
+You may have noticed that there are two exposed ports: 9000 and 9001.
+The former (9000) serves API requests coming from the public internet e.g.:
+`/oauth2/auth`
+`/oauth2/token`
+while the latter (9001) serves administrative API requests that should not be available, without admin intention, to the public internet.

 ```shell
 $ docker run -d \